Medicaid expansion in Mississippi

 The Mississippi State Medical Association put forth a resolution in August 2016 calling for “expanded coverage” but didn’t use the words “Medicaid expansion” in their draft, knowing that the issue is too politically charged.

-It’s possible that Mississippi might pursue a modified version of expansion within the next few years, most likely relying on a waiver proposal similar to those used in a handful of other Conservative states.
-But for now, no concrete steps have been taken towards expansion.
+It’s possible that Mississippi might eventually pursue a modified version of expansion, most likely relying on a waiver proposal similar to those used in a handful of other Conservative states.
+But for now, although the state has gone through the process of drafting a work requirement waiver proposal, it does not include any sort of proposed expansion of coverage.
 In the nation’s poorest state, the poorest residents have no access to health coverage at all.